Three years ago, if you asked someone about Flutter, they would probably look out the window and point to a small bird flying.

 We had the early mover advantage since SoluteLabs adopted Flutter soon after its release, and the team at Konwene were super happy with our agile software development methodology.

 And that’s a wrap, folks.
-We have talked about the thirteen apps that look and feel good, but Flutter is moving at a pace that will put Elon Musk’s SpaceX rocket to shame.
+We have talked about the fourteen apps that look and feel good, but Flutter is moving at a pace that will put Elon Musk’s SpaceX rocket to shame.

 Flutter does have a few disadvantages, like a limited library and above-average app size on your mobile, but our good friends at Google are always working to improve Flutter.